RadialDevGroup/ombudsman/processes/ONBOARDING.md

 ### Freckle
  - Create Freckle Account
  - Demonstrate timer, time tracking, hashtags, and 'starred' activities
+## Accounts
 ### Sprint.ly
+  - Add to Radial Project
-  - I don't know how to even.
+  - Add to Initial resourcing

 ### Github
-  - Add User to Radial Organization on Github
+  - Add User to Radial Organization on Github (Employees)
+  - Require user to set up two-factor authentication

 ### Asana
   - Add User to Asana

 ## Policy Repo

   - Go over the policy repo, including the Process documentation for it.
   - Review [Values](onboarding/PROCESS_VALUES.md) as documented in the intents of existing policies